NLeSC/python-template/README.md

 copier copy https://github.com/nlesc/python-template.git path/to/existing/code
 ```

-This works because if `path/to/destination` already exists, `copier` will
+This works because if `path/to/destination` already exists, Copier will
 update what is already there by either adding new files or updating
 existing files.
 Copier will ask to overwrite any files that resulted in
 conflicts.
 Especially if your files are already under version control, it is